catenax-eV/cx-odrl-profile/Readme.md

 - **Example Catena-X leftOperand** for a standardized Catena-X usage policy: cx-policy:UsagePurpose
 - **Example Catena-X rightOperand** for a standardized Catena-X usage policy: cx.circular.dpp:1
-- **Example legally binding purpose description** of standardized Catena-X RightOperand: "Exchange and use of data according to the applicable public legal regulation directly requiring digital product passports or affecting the contents or handling of digital product passports."
+- **Example legally binding purpose description** of standardized Catena-X rightOperand: "Exchange and use of data according to the applicable public legal regulation directly requiring digital product passports or affecting the contents or handling of digital product passports."

-Additional standardized contractual modules will follow in future Catena-X Releases.
+Additional standardized contractual modules, e.g. such as liability, jurisdiction etc. will follow in future Catena-X Releases.

-Contributions are made to the ODRL profile itself [profile.ttl](./profile.ttl)
+Contributions are made to the ODRL profile itself [profile.ttl](./profile.ttl).

-The human readable version is generated from the *.ttl file and stored under [profile.md](./profile.md)
+The human readable version is generated from the *.ttl file and stored under [profile.md](./profile.md).

 # Context on the Open Digital Rights Language (ODRL)